-Suprarenal (adrenal) cortex hormones, structure, function & location
+Suprarenal (adrenal) cortex hormones, structure, function and location

 The adrenal gland releases certain hormones directly into the bloodstream, It is made of two main parts: The adrenal cortex & the adrenal medulla, The adrenal cortex is the outer region, it is the largest part of the adrenal gland, It consists of three separate zones: zona glomerulosa, zona fasciculata, and zona reticularis, Each zone is responsible for producing specific hormones, The adrenal medulla produces “stress hormones,” including adrenaline.